Sey1000/Sinatra_Jukebox/README.md

 # Sinatra_Jukebox

 First attempt of using Sinatra framework.
+(Well, third attempt, first success!)
 You can use this to click through artist -> album -> track in the provided database, and it embeds youtube video of the track on the track page.